-- Since 2008 Russia has re-established its position in developing Mongolian uranium.
+- Since 2008 Russia has re-established its position in developing northeastern Mongolian uranium deposits.

 According to the 2011 Red Book, Mongolia has 74,000 tU in Reasonably Assured Resources plus Inferred Resources, to US$ 130/kg U. However, geological indications reported in the Red Book suggest that uranium resources could be 1.47 million tU.

 The mining sector is Mongolia’s single largest industry, accounting for 55% of industrial output and more than 40% of export earnings.
 The new $4.5 billion Ivanhoe-RioTinto Oyu Tolgoi copper-gold project will boost this.